St Columb Major: Protected areas

 Borlasevath and Retallack Moor (SSSI), noted for its biological characteristics, series of thin lakes and streams is directly north of spa/lodges resort Retallack; which occupies some of the thinner end, the north of the parish.

 Transport

 The A39 main road runs north to south through the parish.
 Until the late 1970s it went through the town but a bypass now carries traffic east of St Columb.
 The A30 dual carriageway also runs through the southeastern part of the parish north of Goss Moor.
+A small part of the parish is occupied by a corner of Newquay Airport, which is Cornwall's principal civil airport.

 The Par-Newquay railway line does not enter St Columb parish but forms part of its southern boundary.
-A small part of the parish is occupied by a corner of Newquay Airport, which is Cornwall’s principal civil airport.
+St Columb Road railway station opened in 1876 at the point where the railway crosses the main road towards St Columb.
+The station is some 2 miles south of the centre of St Columb Major and is in the neighbouring parish of St Enoder.
+The separate settlement of St Columb Road subsequently grew up around the station.